neozhang/you-and-your-research/README.md

 **REQUIRED** You will need to bring your own API key for using OpenAI.
 You can get it from the [OpenAI Dashboard](https://platform.openai.com/account/api-keys).
 Add it in the plugin settings.

+You can also provide a custom endpoint for OpenAI API.
+This is useful if you are using a self-hosted version of OpenAI or compatible API.

 You can choose gpt-3.5-turbo or gpt-4o as your model of choice.

 **OPTIONAL** The plugin also uses Jina AI to extract the content of the web pages you read.
 You can also bring your own API key for using Jina AI.
 You can get it from the [Jina website](https://jina.ai/reader/#apiform).
 Add it in the plugin settings.